JonasMoss/publipha/README.md

 ## Example Usage

-Call the `library` function and use it like a barebones `metafor::rma`.
+Call the `library` function and use it like a bare-bones `metafor::rma`.
 The `alpha` tells `psma` or `phma` where they should place the cutoffs for significance.